Vermont (VT) lease form

 Revun generates a Vermont-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: Vermont Statutes Annotated, Title 9, Chapter 137 (Residential Rental Agreements Act).
+Governing statute: Vermont Statutes Title 9, Chapter 137 (Residential Rental Agreements Act).
 Confirm current requirements or consult an attorney before finalizing a lease.

 Vermont lease FAQ